grain-lang/grain/README.md

 yarn compiler build
 ```

-This will set up the Grain runtime, standard library, and CLI.
+This will set up the Grain JS runner, standard library, and CLI.

 If running tests is your kind of thing, run